Layli Miller-Muro

 Layli Miller-Muro (née Bashir; born March 24, 1972) is an American attorney and activist.
-She is the founder and executive director of Tahirih Justice Center, a national non-profit dedicated to protecting women from human rights abuses such as rape, female genital mutilation/cutting, domestic violence, human trafficking, and forced marriage.
+She is the founder and former CEO of Tahirih Justice Center, a national non-profit dedicated to protecting women from human rights abuses such as rape, female genital mutilation/cutting, domestic violence, human trafficking, and forced marriage.
 Tahirih's holistic model for protection combines free legal services and social services case management with public policy advocacy, education, and outreach.

 Human rights advocacy

 Miller-Muro founded the organization in 1997 following her involvement in Matter of Kasinga, a high-profile case that set national precedent and changed asylum law in the United States.
-Fauziya Kassindja (born 1977) had fled Togo in fear of a forced polygamous marriage and a tribal practice known as female genital mutilation, was granted asylum in 1996 by the U.S. Board of Immigration Appeals.
+Fauziya Kassindja (born 1977), who had fled Togo in fear of a forced polygamous marriage and a tribal practice known as female genital mutilation, was granted asylum in 1996 by the U.S. Board of Immigration Appeals.

 This decision opened the door to recognizing gender-based persecution as grounds for asylum.
 Using her portion of the proceeds from a book she and Kassindja co-authored about the case (Do They Hear You When You Cry?
 Delacorte Press, 1998), Miller-Muro established Tahirih.

-Since 2001, she has led Tahirih in serving more than 25,000 women and children since 1997, growing the non-profit from a staff of 6 to over 70, and expanding its offices from Greater DC to Houston, Baltimore and San Francisco.
-In recognition of its sound management and innovative programs, under Miller-Muro's leadership, Tahirih won The Washington Post Award for Management Excellence and gained recognition for its innovative use of pro bono services in the Stanford Social Innovation Review.
+Since 2001, she has led the Tahirih Justice Center in serving more than 25,000 women and children since 1997, growing the non-profit from a staff of 6 to over 70, and expanding its offices from Greater DC to Houston, Baltimore and San Francisco.
+In recognition of its sound management and innovative programs, under Miller-Muro's leadership, the Tahirih Justice Center won The Washington Post Award for Management Excellence and gained recognition for its innovative use of pro bono services in the Stanford Social Innovation Review.

-Prior to joining Tahirih as executive director in 2001, Miller-Muro was an attorney at the Washington, D.C., law firm of Arnold & Porter, where she practiced international litigation.
+Prior to joining the Tahirih Justice Center as executive director in 2001, Miller-Muro was an attorney at the Washington, D.C., law firm of Arnold & Porter, where she practiced international litigation.
 Prior to joining Arnold & Porter, Miller-Muro was an attorney-advisor at the U.S. Department of Justice, Board of Immigration Appeals.